 GDP Annual Growth Rate in Cameroon averaged 4.36 percent from 2003 until 2019, reaching an all time high of 8.50 percent in the fourth quarter of 2013 and a record low of 0 percent in the fourth quarter of 2015.
 This page provides the latest reported value for - Cameroon GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.

-GDP Annual Growth Rate in Cameroon is expected to be 3.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Cameroon to stand at 4.30 in 12 months time.
-In the long-term, the Cameroon GDP Annual Growth Rate is projected to trend around 5.00 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Cameroon is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Cameroon to stand at 4.60 in 12 months time.
+In the long-term, the Cameroon GDP Annual Growth Rate is projected to trend around 4.40 percent in 2021 and 4.50 percent in 2022, according to our econometric models.